18 Unusual Writing Ideas

 - You don’t need fancy paints or paintbrushes — a cheap set of watercolors from the school supply aisle will do.
 You might want to use that over-sized paper for this one.
 Paint your story or poem instead of writing it, and if the mood strikes (and you’re feeling artistic), get some images in there too — or just let the colors run and see what happens to your words.

 - Use a fountain pen and an inkwell (yes, they still make this stuff) and find out what it was like to be a writer hundreds of years ago.
 Remember, some of the greatest writers in history did it this way — dipping their nibs into the ink: Shakespeare, Jane Austen, and Emily Dickinson.
 If they could do it, you can too!

 - 9. Scratching on Crayon

-- This an old trick that school-aged kids use: Use pastel crayons to color in an entire sheet of paper.
-You can use a solid color, or make rainbows, or big bubbles and stripes.
+- This an old trick that school-aged kids love: Use pastel crayons to color in an entire sheet of paper.
+You can use a solid color, make rainbows, big bubbles, or stripes.
 Whatever.
 It doesn’t matter.
-When you’re done, go over the whole thing with the black crayon until it’s colored solid black.
+When you’re done, go over the whole thing with the black crayon until it’s solid black.
 Now, you can use your fingernail to write by scratching off the black layer, and voila!
 Your writing reveals a rainbow of color beneath.